paulmackinlay/state-machine/docs/01-intro.md

 an application into a warm stand-by mode which can be a very useful feature.

 This project includes a service API and a starter implementation for an app that is backed by a state machine.
-It is an ideal starting point if you wish to create your own microservice, you can find out more in the [starter implementation docs for an app](08-service.md).
+It is an ideal starting point if you wish to create your own app or microservice, you can find out more in the [starter implementation docs for an app](08-service.md).

 ### State Driven Protocol Example